hirnlego/repetita-versio/README.md

 Splitting the channels can produce a variety of interesting and complex effects, but there are two main caveats to be aware of:

-1) it is often impossible to realign the channels because twisting the knobs produce destructive modifications to both buffers.
+1) it is sometimes impossible to realign the channels because twisting the knobs produce destructive modifications to both buffers, but dialing the same parameters for the two channels and re-triggering the looper might just do it.

 2) more important and less obvious: for the same reason saw above when talking about the *global mode*, the modulation will always acts only on the currently